Utah physician legislators urge businesses to donate personal protective equipment

 SALT LAKE CITY, Utah (ABC4 News) – Utah physician legislators are urging businesses to donate personal protective equipment during national shortages.

+“Unopened unused materials, N95 masks, medical grade surgical gowns, and gloves,” Rep. Suzanne Harrison (D-House District 32) said.

-Today Rep. Suzanne Harrison (D-House District 32), Rep. Ray Ward (R- House District 19), and Rep Stewart Barlow (R- House District 17), all practicing physicians, called on Utah businesses that use personal protective equipment, PPE to donate N95 masks.
+Monday, Rep. Suzanne Harrison (D-House District 32), Rep. Ray Ward (R- House District 19), and Rep Stewart Barlow (R- House District 17), all practicing physicians, called on Utah businesses that use personal protective equipment (PPE) to donate N95 masks.

+“This will minimize the spread of the disease and protect patients but also keep healthcare workers healthy and able to help take care of you and your loved ones,” Rep. Harrisons said.

-The United State is currently under a shortage of critical medical supplies that will help protect healthcare professionals who are at risk of contracting COVID-19.
+The United States is currently under a shortage of critical medical supplies that will help protect healthcare professionals who are at risk of contracting COVID-19.

 Below is a list of needed PPE items: